The Guebert Site

 Archaeologically, the site is known principally from several large private collections, some made as early as the 1890s.
 Little professional archaeology has been conducted there, and those investigations were never reported.
 However, the collections from the Guebert site represent the largest sample of eighteenth century artifacts affiliated with an Indigenous village anywhere in the region.

-The Foundation’s first publication, due in the Fall of 2022, consists of an exhaustive study of over 10,000 eighteenth-century artifacts from the Kaskaskia village.
+The Foundation’s first book, published in the spring of 2023, consists of an exhaustive study of over 10,000 eighteenth-century artifacts from the Kaskaskia village.
 The heavily illustrated volume examines five private, never-before-published collections, as well as the unpublished results of excavations conducted by the Illinois State museum in 1952.
 The volume promises to be a standard desk reference for Indigenous and French colonial studies in North America.